 The Anatolian Shepherd first came to America in the 1930s when he was gifted by the Turkish Government, and he was first used as a ranch dog to protect flocks of sheep from wolves and bears.
 In 1973 the Endangered Species Act (ESA), which protects endangered species, including the wolf, improved the Anatolian Shepherd’s popularity as flock guardians thanks to his unique ability to scare predators without the need to harm them.
 He is still the chosen American Cowboy colleague, and despite changes to the ESA, he is likely to remain the chosen one.

 In 2019, the American Kennel Club (AKC) ranked him as the 90th most popular dog breed in America, and overall he is described as loyal, independent, and reserved.
-If you’ve never met an Anatolian Shepherd before (and don’t worry, most people haven’t) then be sure to check out this Instagram page as it provides a real insight into their striking size and personality, both at work and in the family home!
+If you’ve never met an Anatolian Shepherd before (and don’t worry, most people haven’t), then be sure to check out this Instagram page, as it provides a real insight into their striking size and personality, both at work and in the family home.

 The Anatolian Shepherd is a working guardian, and it is his work ethic that is his first and foremost personality trait.
 He is insanely intimidating to those outside of his family pack and flock, and he has a loud booming bark which is usually enough to scare off the likes of cheetahs and wolves without having to physically fight them.

-If of course a predator ignores his bark and proceeds to attack, he will defend his flock or family to the end if necessary.
+If, of course, a predator ignores his bark and proceeds to attack, he will defend his flock or family to the end if necessary.
 He is one of the most protective dogs on the planet, and this is something to consider if you are bringing one of these guys into the family home, as while he may not be used as a working dog, this innate trait will never be trained out of him.

 With that being said, he does have a place in the right family environment, and he is playful with his littermates and family.
 Despite his formidable façade, he is a very gentle dog who is loving and enjoys a snooze in the evening by the feet of his master.
 He is a tranquil dog who is very independent, and he is happy to spend most of his day relaxing in the garden without the need to be near his family.
 This is great news for those who prefer a less needy dog who is not going to be your shadow.

-Because of his innate guarding tendencies, he is very protective of his family, and as such he is very suspicious of all who aren’t in his immediate pack.
+Because of his innate guarding tendencies, he is very protective of his family, and he is very suspicious of all who aren’t in his immediate pack.
 He is alert and always on guard duty.
 Even if a friend comes to visit the family home several times a month, it is unlikely that he will be over-friendly with them, and it is more likely that he will always sit from afar with his watchful eyes on his pack.
 Do not expect him to greet visitors, and many Anatolian Shepherd owners will warn their guests not to make a fuss of him unless he allows it.

 The Anatolian Shepherd is an intense dog who needs a firm leader that is going to instill discipline and boundaries into the home.
-He will mature at around two years of age, and it is this time that his guarding tendencies and authoritative traits begin to flourish.
+He will mature at around two years of age, and it is at this time that his guarding tendencies and authoritative traits begin to flourish.
 He is a pack dog with an innate sense of hierarchy within his pack, and therefore his human family also needs to understand the pack mentality to create a harmonious environment.

 Size & Appearance

 The male Anatolian Shepherd will measure up to 29 inches tall, from paw to shoulder, whereas the female Anatolian Shepherd measures up to 27 inches tall.
-The male will also weigh between a hefty 110 and 150 pounds, whereas the females will weigh much less between 80 to 120 pounds.
+The male will also weigh between a hefty 110 and 150 pounds, whereas the females will weigh much less, between 80 to 120 pounds.

 He is a large and formidable-looking canine and not one you would want to meet alone if you happen to find yourself wandering through his fields!

-He is a rugged-looking dog, but one who carries himself with intelligence and power.
+He is a rugged-looking dog but one who carries himself with intelligence and power.
 He has a large head with large drop-down ears.
 He has a broad muzzle that extends up to dark brown or amber-colored almond eyes.
-He is a well-proportioned dog with a thick neck and a deep muscled torso.
+He is a well-proportioned dog with a thick neck and a deep, muscled torso.

-His tail is long and curls at the end, and in a state of alert his tail will tighten and curl even more so.
+His tail is long and curls at the end, and in a state of alert, his tail will tighten and curl even more so.
 His full breed standard provides detailed information regarding his appearance.
 Because of his size, the Anatolian was introduced as a parent breed for the American Mastiff (designer dog) over 30 years ago.
 He was also added to the line to create the American Alsatian.